chrismeunier/begone-swiss-spam-blacklist/README.md

 - Download the lists on your phone (recommended: patterns + standalone).
 - Install the Begone app and follow its installation instructions.
 - In Begone import new numbers from the downloaded files.
 Voilà!

+### Disclaimer

+No guarantee whatsoever is given.
+Marketing calls may not be blocked by these lists for a variety of reasons: _local.ch_ not listing their number, usage of spoofing to fake a valid number, etc.

+The chance that a valid number might be blocked by the patterns list exists too.
+If this happens you can add the number to the allowed numbers in Begone, and report it here of course.